 Continuation in the Community Counseling program is based upon a periodic review by the department of the student's academic performance and personal qualifications as a counselor.

-A student who wishes to pursue limited licensure as a Rule 7 MA level psychologist in the State of Michigan or seek licensure as a Licensed Mental Health Counselor (LMHC) in the State of Indiana should consult with the Coordinator of the MA in Community Counseling program.
+A student who wishes to seek licensure as a Licensed Mental Health Counselor (LMHC) in the State of Indiana should consult with the Coordinator of the MA in Community Counseling program.